30 Decorating Mistakes Apartment Dwellers Make

 Living With Ho-Hum White Walls

 Though many tenants receive firm instructions to leave their spaces unpainted, reaching for a brush isn’t the only way to add color and character to a room.
-It’s never been easier to upgrade with removable wallpaper.
+Removable wallpaper is a chic and stylish way to give your space a quick and easy design upgrade.

 Leaving a Litter Box Out in the Open